Naming the Lost: Build a Memorial near you

 Want more info?
 Join our google group for updates and to get support:

 Thank you for coming together in this moment.
-If you can’t join us between September 7-11, we hope you’ll make a memorial when it feels right to do so.
 Please feel free to reach out to us if we can help, and send us photos of your work anytime.

 The NLM Planning Team: Alexa Aviles; Elena Martínez, folklorist; Lyra Monteiro, public artist, scholar, organizer; Megan Paradis Hanley, theater artist and educator; Jenny Romaine, theater artist, organizer, educator; and Kay Turner, performer and folklorist.